ds300/derivablejs/README.md

 ### Comparison with Previous Work

-*NOTE: The following things are true at the time of writing.
-If they become untrue at some point please let me know and I'll make a note here.*
+*DISCLAIMER: At the time of writing, these comparisons are valid to the best of my knowledge.
+If you use or maintain one of the mentioned libraries and discover that this section is out of date or full of lies in the first place, please let me know and I'll edit or annotate where appropriate.*

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock but is eager and requires manual memory management.
-It also uses funky macro juju to infer the derivation graph structure, which limits derivation graphs to static structures which must be composed lexically.
-A simple example of why this is a downside:
+It also uses funky macro juju to infer the derivation graph structure, which limits derivation graphs to internally-static structures which must be composed lexically.
+A simple, if utterly contrived, example of why this is a downside:

 ```clojure
 (ns test-javelin